ubc-library-rc/gis-spatial-stories/acknowledgements.md

 ## Acknowledgements

-The workshop content is authored by Lily Demet and Alex Alisauskas.
+The workshop content is authored by Lily Demet and reviewed by Alex Alisauskas.

 ### Site Template